-This stanza, the poet says that the essential thought is that the universe is penetrated, vitalised, made real by a spirit, which he sometimes called the spirit of Nature, but which is always conceived as more than Life, as that which gives its actuality to Life, and lastly as Love and Beauty.
+This stanza of ‘Hymn to Intellectual Beauty’, the poet says that the essential thought is that the universe is penetrated, vitalized, made real by a spirit, which he sometimes called the spirit of Nature, but which is always conceived as more than Life, as that which gives its actuality to Life, and lastly as Love and Beauty.
 To adore this spirit to clasp it with affection and to bend with it, is, he thought, the true object of man.

 In the present lines, the poet says that it is Spirit of Beauty which gives a sacred touch with its shining colours all thoughts or things or objects in this life of the universe, has gone to.
 The poet feels greatly pessimistic about the evaporation of the Spirit of Beauty, making life basically a dark valley of tears, unmeaning and lonely.
 He wants to know why is it that a thing of beauty like the lovely rainbow appearing as a heavenly bridge over a mountain river is seen very rarely and not for all times.
 Why a thing shines for a short while and then fades away for all times.

-In Shelley’s view these are the evils of human life which make for imperfection in man.
-They will all be a thing of past when Love and Beauty will reign supreme on earth.
-Thus, Shelley here gives expression to his conception of Beauty which is but the reflex of some unseen Power which permeates and vitalizes Nature and Man.
+In Shelley’s view, these are the evils of human life that make for imperfection in man.
+They will all be a thing of the past when Love and Beauty will reign supreme on earth.
+Thus, Shelley here gives expression to his conception of Beauty which is but the reflex of some unseen Power that permeates and vitalizes Nature and Man.
 It is fitful like the summer wind blowing over flowers, in its visits to the world of Nature and Man.
 The mind of man is touched only intermittently.
-It is difficult for man to realize it and yet to cling to this Spirit (of Beauty) seems to be man’s highest objective.
+It is difficult for a man to realize it and yet to cling to this Spirit (of Beauty) seems to be man’s highest objective.